iipeace/iipeace.github.io/docs/guider.md

 =======

 ```
-If you can run 'pip' on your system then just enter the following command:
+If you can run 'pip' on your system then just enter the following commands:
+    # pip3 install guider
-    # pip install guider
+    # pip3 install guider --no-deps
 and just run the following commands:
-    # python -m guider
+    # python3 -m guider
     # guider

 Otherwise, download the source from https://github.com/iipeace/guider,
-and just run "guider/guider.py" on shell.
+and just run the following command:
+    # python3 guider/guider.py

 If you want to run guider faster and lighter after downloading the source,
 then build and install it on your system as below.